Teaching Strategies that Meet the Needs of Kinesthetic Learners

 Two other important strategies that are powerful for kinesthetic learners are story and visual.
 So, to recap, the three best strategies to use when teaching a kinesthetic learner are:

-Child1st addresses the needs of the kinesthetic learner by incorporating hand and body motions, visuals and story in every concept taught.
+Child1st addresses the needs of the kinesthetic learner by incorporating hand and body motions, visuals, and story in every concept taught.
 This is why we are here.
 We have spent years developing teaching resources that by their very nature are multisensory and meet the needs of visual learners, kinesthetic/tactile learners, and right-brain learners.
 Those designations cover a multitude of different learning styles and preferences.

 1. Give them plenty of outdoor time.
-A small study of children with attention deficit hyperactivity disorder last year found that walks outdoors appeared to improve scores on tests of attention and concentration.
-(Taken from a NY Times article by Tara Parker-Pope)
+According to an article by Tara Parker-Pope in The New York Times, "A small study of children with attention deficit hyperactivity disorder last year found that walks outdoors appeared to improve scores on tests of attention and concentration."

 2. Let them move!
 They will learn more quickly and effectively if you let them stand at their desk, swing their legs, pace the floor - as long as they are not disrupting other students.